-A state of great elegance has arrived in Perth with the finalisation of the new Intercontinental Hotel on the corner of Hay and King Street.
+A state of great elegance arrived in Perth with the finalisation of the Intercontinental Hotel on the corner of Hay and King Street.
 After 18 years of being the Rydges Hotel, in 2015 the site became the location for the new Intercontinental.
 In November 2017, after two years of redevelopment the new and much improved hotel, was unveiled.

 Rondo worked closely with Future Carpentry and Ceilings to meet the project requirements on time and were chosen due to our strong 15-year relationship.
 However, the $70 million re-development wasn’t without its challenges, for instance, the speed by which the building went up meant there was no time to waste.
 While speed is usually a positive trait in the construction industry, as it usually means you stay on or ahead of schedule it can also be tricky to keep up with.

 In this case, the contractor had to work full steam ahead to keep up with demand.
 This is where Rondo’s efficiency and technical support enabled work to continue with as little delay as possible.
 Clear and consistent communication from Future Carpentry and Ceilings was integral, professional and extremely helpful to Rondo when forecasting demand and product requirements for this project.
-Containing four restaurants and bars, a club lounge and six meeting suites, according to Woods Bagot the redevelopment has definitely installed a new, “a sense of Perth” within the city.
+Containing four restaurants and bars, a club lounge and six meeting suites, according to Woods Bagot the redevelopment definitely installed a new, “sense of Perth” within the city.